Effective exponents for the diffusive coarsening of wet foams and analogous materials: Coarsening at jamming

+At the jamming transition in three dimensions, gas bubbles are nearly-kissing spheres separated by no less than the equilibrium film thickness, $\ell$.
+For this geometry, numerical solution of the total gas current $I_s$ between neighbors of radii $r_1$ and $r_2$ is well-approximated by the border-crossing prediction of Eq.~(28) computed in Ref.~\cite{Schimming2017} (and repeated for $r_1\approx r_2$ below):

+where $\langle r\rangle=(r_1+r_2)/2$, $D$ is gas diffusivity, $\gamma$ is the liquid-gas surface tension, $H$ is Henry's Law constant, and $\Delta\phi$ is the difference in gas concentration just outside the two gas bubbles due to their Laplace pressure difference.
+Due to this gas current, one bubble shrinks and the other grows with opposite rates $dV/dt=\pm I_s$ where $V=(4/3)\pi r_i^3$.
+For a full theory of coarsening, this would be used to determine the evolution of a distribution of bubbles in a packing.
+An actual packing would also have a range of neighboring bubbles whose surfaces are separated by distances $l>\ell$.
+For such pairs, $\ell$ in Eq.~(\ref{Is}) would be replaced by $l$.

+Here, interest is in the average growth rate presuming a statistically self-similar scaling state where all dimensionless bubble size moment ratios are constant.
+Then, the average bubble volume grows as $dR^3/dt \propto I_s$ where $R$ is an average bubble radius while $r_1$ and $r_2$ are characteristic of different radii from the full distribution.
+Taking $r_1\propto R$ and $r_2\propto R$ in Eqs.~(\ref{Is}-\ref{Dphi}) gives the average growth law at the jamming transition as

+plus a $\ln(\alpha)$ term with $\alpha=\mathcal{O}(1)$ that would depend on the bubble size distribution and can be dropped since $R\gg\ell$.
+Note that $\ell$ enters as a feature of the bubble packing microstructure at jamming not present in the very-wet dilute-bubble limit, where the average bubble size is the one and only relevant length scale.

+The kissing-spheres average growth law, Eq.~(\ref{kissinglaw}), can be integrated by separating variables.
+This gives time versus average radius as

-While this cannot be inverted for $R(t)$ and is not a pure power law, it is only logarithmically different from the $\beta=1/3$ scaling form of Eq.~(\ref{powerlaw}) for the dilute-bubble limit.
-Indeed, as shown in Fig.~\ref{fig_kissing}, these two forms compare indistinguishably well to the wettest foam data recently obtained aboard the ISS \cite{Born2021, CRAS2023}.
-More precise data, taken over an impracticably long duration, would be needed to discriminate between Eq.~(\ref{kissing}) and a pure 1/3 power law.
-Eq.~(\ref{kissing}), which holds for nearly-kissing spheres with $\ell \ll R$, thus explains the shocking Ref.~\cite{Isert2013} finding of $\beta \rightarrow 1/3$ at the jamming transition.
+for $R\gg\ell$.
+While this cannot be inverted for $R(t)$ versus $t$ exactly \cite{jacob}, it immediately reveals that the average radius grows only logarithmically faster than the $\beta=1/3$ power-law expectation for the very wet limit.
+Indeed, as shown in Fig.~\ref{fig_kissing}, these two forms are indistinguishable in their comparison with the wettest foam data recently obtained aboard the ISS~\cite{CRAS2023} using the Soft Matter Dynamics apparatus~\cite{Born2021}.
+More precise data, taken over an impracticably long duration, would be needed to discriminate between Eq.~(\ref{kissing}) and an asymptotic 1/3 power law.
+Thus, Eq.~(\ref{kissing}) neatly explains the confounding discovery in Ref.~\cite{Isert2013} of $\beta \rightarrow 1/3$ near the jamming transition rather than in the dilute bubble limit.